crate/academy-fundamentals-course/README.md

 # CrateDB Fundamentals Course

-This GitHub repository contains files used to build the [CrateDB Fundamentals Course](https://learn.cratedb.com/course-overview) at the CrateDB Academy.
+This GitHub repository contains files used to build the [CrateDB Fundamentals Course](https://learn.cratedb.com/course-overview) at the CrateDB Academy, plus some additional exercises presented as Jupyter notebooks.

 If you discover any errors or typos in the video subtitles, quiz questions, exam or hands-on content while taking the course please either: